SIGISLV/sphinx-docs/en/install_postgis_database.rst

 ::

   sudo aptitude install postgresql-8.4-postgis postgresql-contrib-8.4
   sudo aptitude install postgresql-server-dev-8.4 sudo aptitude install build-essential libxml2-dev sudo aptitude install libgeos-dev libpq-dev libbz2-dev proj

 Configure the Postgresql Server
 ===============================

-Edit the configuration file at /etc/postgresql/8.4/main/postgresql.conf to set some resonable defaults.
+Edit the configuration file at /etc/postgresql/8.4/main/postgresql.conf to set some reasonable defaults.
 These changes help when dealing with large quantities of data that are found in geographic some databases.

 These edits are found in four places in the configuration file.

 ::